Galapag0s/YAWF-Tool-Kit/README.md

                      Improved Script Feedback to Supply more useful data 3.0 Multi-Thread Release

 		     Added Support for Multi-Threading (2 threads)

  ## Future Goals

+ - Rework some variable names so they fit better

  - Allow users to specific number of threads

  - Program Script to Learn Cut Off point dynamically